This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 But you should be aware that differences in energy, ebullience, being head-strong and controllable do exist between the two types.

-Reasons For The Difference Between American And English Labradors
+Reasons For The Difference Between American vs English Labradors

-The reason for the difference between the American and English type labs is due to many decades of specialized breeding.
+The reason for the difference between the English lab vs American lab is due to many decades of specialized breeding.

 Labradors bred especially to hunt and compete in field-trials are selectively bred for their working abilities.